NanoSector/b250m-opencore-config/README.md

 - SIP is completely enabled
 - `ig-platform-id` is set to `0x19120001` for connectorless mode.
 This fixes JPEGs not opening properly among other things.
 Netflix is still broken.
-- `vault.plist` is *en*abled, be sure to either disable it or generate a vault.plist
+- `vault.plist` is enabled **and signed**, be sure to either disable it or generate a vault.plist
+- Apple Secure Boot is set to level Basic
 - `ScanPolicy` is set to a value that only scans NVMe drives and specific partition types.
 If you do not want to use an NVMe drive, you will need to change this.
 - The firmware has no MAT support, so `EnableWriteUnprotector` needs to be used for a succesful boot instead of the recommended `RebuildAppleMemoryMap`.
 - `shikigva=80` is set as boot argument to fix DRM and enable Netflix in Safari according to [the WhateverGreen manual](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md)